adc-trust-ai/adc-trust-ai.github.io/_pages/trust.md

 ## Pro version (expected launch in January 2026)
 - All the core functionality included in the free version
-- Faster training times (can handle bigger datasets)
+- No dataset size limits and faster training times
 - Added functionality:
   - LLM integration for enhanced explainability
   - Signed (+/-) variable importance plots
   - Out-Of-Distribution detection
+  - Uncertainty quantification for tree splits
+  - Convenient method to save the trained model
+  - Automatic document (e.g. pdf) generation for the automatically-generated reports
   - 2-way interaction ALE plots
   - Automatic model mismatch detection
   - Smart feature selection and engineering
-  - Further sparsity
-  - Prediction confidence intervals
+  - Leaf-conditional (more precise) prediction confidence intervals

 Below is a demo of the integrated LLM capabilities within `TRUST`.
 The video starts by showing the call to the `.explain()` method included with the free version of the model, where a user wishes to know more about the model's prediction for a specific instance (a target house).
 After the default output is shown, including the key features influencing the prediction and their direction, plus a final summary explanation, the user then asks Gemini a completely custom question (premium feature): what minimum changes should be made in the attributes of the given house for the model to output a cheaper predicted price instead?
 This demonstrates the potential for actionable insights and counterfactual analysis offered by the premium LLM integration.